sandy98/-sandy98-chess.js/README.md

-# chess.js
+# @sandy98/chess.js

-chess.js is a Javascript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI.
+@sandy98/chess.js is a Javascript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI.

-chess.js has been extensively tested in node.js and most modern browsers.
+It is inspired on [jhlywa](https://github.com/jhlywa)'s excelent chess.js, and follows its API to the detail wherever possible, so users with experience in it will find almost no difference in use.
+Motivation behind this development is to have a version which keeps an internal collection of positions, so user interfaces (like chessboard.js, or my own [@sandy98/chess-board](https://github.com/sandy98/chess-board) can show differents stages of a game without resorting to undos/redos of movements, which is expensive in terms of computation, and not elegant in terms of development.
+I had previously done a (now deprecated) fork of jhlywa's library which did exactly that, but eventually decided a complete rewrite to put modern tooling (typescript, parcel.js) to good use, and to have which I considered a clearer version in terms of both object orientation and functional techniques.
+The source code is quite self-explanatory.

 ## Installation